late4ever/Mistia-Labs/Mistia-Nexus/README.md

     * To clone this private repository, you need a PAT.
     * Follow the [GitHub documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to create a **classic** token.
     * **You only need to grant the `repo` scope.**
-    * **Copy the generated token and have it ready to paste.** Do NOT save it in any file inside this repository.
+    * **Copy the generated token and have it ready to paste.**

 3. **Configure `setup.sh`:**
     * Open the `install/setup.sh` file in this repository.
-    * Find the `NAS_USER` variable at the top and change its value to your actual username on the Ugreen NAS.
+    * Find the `NAS_USER` and `NAS_GROUP` variables at the top and change their values to match your own.
     * Commit and push this change to your repository.

 ## 2. Automated Installation

-This process will securely download and execute the setup script.
+The installation is now a two-part process: preparing the system, then deploying the containers.

+### Part A: Prepare the System

 1. **Connect to your NAS via SSH:**